RobotCasserole1736/OffseasonTraining/Chapter_1/lesson2.2.md

 ## Logic

-Math operations work well with `int` and `double` types. `boolean` types have different, special operations.
-Just like we can calculate the _sum_ or the _product_ of numbers, we calculate the _AND_ or the _OR_ of boolean values.
+Logic operators are like math operations, but for `boolean` values.

-The main boolean operations are defined as:
+The main logic operations are defined as:

 `&`, or "AND", returns true _if both inputs are true_.